GabeScott/standard-works-vault/General Conference/1999 October - “Feed My Sheep”.md

 As part of another study, a group of active members who previously had been less active were asked why they did not attend church.
 The most common reasons given were:

-Feelings of unworthiness.
+- Feelings of unworthiness.

-Personal or family problems.
+- Personal or family problems.

-Parents or spouse were less active.
+- Parents or spouse were less active.

-Teenage rebelliousness or laziness.
+- Teenage rebelliousness or laziness.

-Conflicts with work schedules.
+- Conflicts with work schedules.

-Church too far away, lacked transportation.
+- Church too far away, lacked transportation.

 They were then asked what had influenced them to return to activity in the Church.
 The most common answers were:

-Faced with crisis in life.
+- Faced with crisis in life.

-Overcame personal problems.
+- Overcame personal problems.

-The example of a spouse or girlfriend/boyfriend.
+- The example of a spouse, girlfriend, or boyfriend.

-Influence of family members.
+- Influence of family members.

-Wanted the gospel influence for family.
+- Wanted the gospel influence for family.

-Fellowshipping from ward members, moved to a new ward where people cared about them.
+- Fellowshipping from ward members, moved to a new ward where people cared about them.

 (See Research Information Division comparison, Sept.
 1999.)